RuochengHan/Fortran_Numerical_Modelling/README.md

 ## day7 ##

 Use Poisson solver for two times for 2D convection-diffusion along time.
 With initialization of spike or random, then calculate Poisson-eqs every time step.
-Others same as day6.
+Boundary condition same as in day5.

 ![day7_1](https://latex.codecogs.com/svg.latex?-\frac{\partial%20p}{\partial%20x}+\nabla^2v_x%20=%200)